Rehabilitation planning meetings

 At a planning meeting about an 18-year-old woman who wanted to live away from her mother, we agreed that the social worker would start identifying council (state) accommodation for her.
 We held weekly reviews of all inpatients, usually brief, and we had yet to specify the action, so we did not ask about it.

 We met six weeks later to plan discharge when she was ready to leave the hospital.
 When asked about the accommodation, the social worker said she had not done anything “because the patient’s mother wants her to return to her [the mother’s] house.”
 We had a further discussion among the team and agreed again that the patient would be safe and that her wish to leave home was competent and fully informed.

 If we had identified the action of finding accommodation as a necessary action, we would have noticed the failure to progress much earlier.
 [This case also raised questions about our team communication and functioning because the social worker had not indicated any disagreement at the first meeting.]

 A second set is immediate actions that depend on one upon the other.
 The coordination between different people needed must be discussed at the time.
 Most other activities do not require specific discussion or documentation.

 Documenting the rehabilitation process is, in my (limited) experience, poor and the Achilles Heel of many services.
 The document notes who attended the meeting but little else; it does not state the goals set or who is responsible for an activity.
 Occasionally, I have seen minutes recording who said what but not the conclusions reached.

-A well set out, useful and informative record will:
+A well-set-out, valuable and informative record will:

 - record date and time, who attended (names and roles), and the reason for the meeting